CarCareTruth Score

 Buyers who want easy application and a satin darkening rather than a wet-look gloss are the strongest fit, especially daily drivers who reapply monthly anyway.
 Buyers chasing maximum gloss or the longest durability window should look at a wet-look gel or longer-lived coating instead.

 The DANGER signal word comes from an aspiration hazard (H304) in the petroleum carrier: if swallowed, do not induce vomiting, and seek medical attention immediately.
 Skin sensitizer and irritation codes (H315, H317, H319) from a citral fragrance trace mean gloves and eye protection matter, with ventilation in enclosed bays.
+The 5.0/10 health score is set by the H304 aspiration-hazard ceiling, which floors the score at 5.0 regardless of the DANGER signal word and the H315/H317/H319 deductions stacked underneath it.
 Both key ingredients pass OECD ready-biodegradability thresholds per SDS testing, though the petroleum carrier still carries an aquatic-toxicity flag, so wipe up excess rather than rinsing toward a storm drain.

 The bottle claims 3+ months, but independent detailing-forum testing (AutoGeek Online, CarPro Forum, DetailingWorld) consistently reports around 6 weeks on a daily driver washed regularly; the label claim is closer to reality on a garaged car that gets washed less often.